 SEIS investors must be UK taxpayers to take advantage of the scheme.
-An individual investor can invest up to £100,000 under SEIS each tax year.
+An individual investor can invest up to £200,000 under SEIS each tax year (before April 2023, the limit was £100,000).
 They can’t be an employee of the company they’re investing in, but they can be a paid director.

 SEIS investors qualify for these types of tax relief:

-Tax relief can be carried back to the previous tax year, as long as the investor hasn’t already invested the maximum they’re allowed under SEIS in that year (£100,00 until 6 April 2023, £200,000 after that).
+Tax relief can be carried back to the previous tax year, as long as the investor hasn’t already invested the maximum they’re allowed under SEIS in that year £200,000 as of April 2023).

 If you’re hoping to raise a round with investment from family and friends, it’s important to know that certain family members can’t claim SEIS tax relief if they’re closely involved with the company because they count as your ‘associates’.

 ‘Associates’ include spouses, civil partners, parents, and children – but not siblings.
 Associates don’t qualify for SEIS tax relief if they’re an employee of the company or they own more than 30% of the shares.
 There are full details on who’s excluded the gov.uk website.

 Any SEIS investor must not hold more than 30% of the company’s overall shares.
 They’re also technically disqualified from liquidation preference, but there’s a workaround by using ‘A Ordinary Shares’ – as we’ve explained in our post about liquidation preference.
 If an investor specifically requests this, you can grant these SEIS-compliant A Ordinary Shares.
 SeedLegals makes this super easy to do – to ask us about this, hit the chat button.